cpouthier/backupcopy/README.md

 This blueprint automates the process of exporting the latest restore point of a specified Kubernetes application to a secondary storage location using Veeam Kasten.

+**WARNING**

+The provided blueprint **is not supported by the editor and is supplied as-is**.
+Functionality, compatibility, and correctness are not guaranteed.
+Please verify and adjust as needed before use.

 ## Here's a breakdown of its functionality

 ### Identify the Latest Local Restore Point: